Flood1993/ProjectEuler/README.md

 (such as efficient prime sieve generation or probabilistic primality tests), I have compiled the ones I consider relevant enough in [functions.py](https://github.com/Flood1993/ProjectEuler/blob/master/functions.py).

+# Disclaimer

+Note that it is possible to simply look for the solutions online and submit them to cheat a score in the website.